-- In folder field dimensions each team has to provide a json file (template will be in the root folder of the drive) describing the field dimensions according to the rules (see 6.1.1).
-The file has to be named field\dimensions.json.
+- In folder field dimensions each team has to provide a JSON file (template will be in the root folder of the drive) describing the field dimensions according to the rules (see 6.1.1).
+The file has to be named field_dimensions.json.
+An example of this file can be found in section 4.8.
 This file has to be uploaded until the 15th of June 2021.
 The file will be used for autonomous setup and game play.
-To configure the arena the corresponding field desciption will be copied on the USB drive after flashing as field\dimensions.json in the folder configuration.
-This allows the usage of the same image at different arenas. - In the folder field images each team has a folder where photos from the arena from different angles and at different day & night-times with focus on the lighting conditions get uploaded until the 15th of June 2021. - In Robot Setup the arena teams find a binary image for a particular game.
-Each game has an identifier Game\ID and this identifier has to be used as folder name.
+To configure the arena the corresponding field description will be copied on the USB drive after flashing as field_dimensions.json in the folder configuration.
+This allows the usage of the same image at different arenas. - In the folder field images each hosting team has a folder where photos from the arena from different angles and at different day & night-times with focus on the lighting conditions get uploaded until the 15th of June 2021. - In Robot Setup the arena teams find a binary image for a particular game.
+Each game has an identifier Game_ID and this identifier has to be used as folder name.
 The binary image has to be uploaded two hours before the game starts.
 Next to the image you have to define to configuration folder for the player.
 The containing files will be copied in the root on the USB drive.
 The USB drive will be plugged into the robot after flashing.
 Within this configuration folders you can also place files to configure your image.
-There is one mandatory file: field\dimensions.json.
-This file has to be used by the robot's software. - In Arena Access remote teams find an instruction how to access the arena.
+There is one mandatory file: field_dimensions.json.
+This file has to be used by the robot's software. - In Arena Access remote teams find an instruction arena_access.md how to access the arena.
 Each team must provide team specific credentials and share them with the responsible person in each team until the 1st of June.
 Every team has to announce a responsible person for credentials and remote setup until the 1st of June.
-The list of responsible people can be found in the root folder of the Nextcloud drive. - In the root folder you find a streaming.md file where every team has to publish a link that can be used by public to watch the game.
+The name, email and Discord name should be in the arena_access.md as well. - In the root folder you find a streaming.md file where every team has to publish a link that can be used by public to watch the game.
 It will be used on the SPL website / RoboCup 2021 website as well.
-Further details for streaming, see 6.2. - Logs and images will be uploaded from the hosts into the folder Logs/Game\ID, where Game\ID is replaced by the game identifier, after the game when bandwidth is available.
+Further details for streaming, see 6.2. - Logs and images will be uploaded from the hosts into the folder Team/Game_ID/Logs, where Game_ID is replaced by the game identifier, after the game when bandwidth is available.
 It is assumed that logs and images are stored on the USB drive attached to the NAO in the folder logs.
 Other files will be ignored.